 18. Share a story about a time that you assisted your parents in preparing dinner.

-19. Tell what you like most about responding to these narrative writing prompts for 4th grade students.
+19. Tell what you like most and least about responding to narrative writing prompts for 4th grade students.

 20. Suppose you invented a time machine.
-Write a story the adventures you’d have with it.
+Write a story about the adventures you have.

 23. Describe how you and your family would entertain yourselves if there was no TV, internet, cell phones, or other technological devices?

-24. Tell about the most ideal place you have ever visited or lived.
+24. Tell about the most ideal place to live.